aetheric-oss/se-services/docs/conops.md

 ### 8.0.4 Anonymous Contribution

-Arrow is an open-source ecosystem with many anonymous international contributors.
+Aetheric is an open-source ecosystem with many anonymous international contributors.
 It is understood that some government systems place restrictions on non-citizen developers or require identity verification.
-Arrow will be seeking guidance from regulatory bodies on this matter.
+Aetheric will be seeking guidance from regulatory bodies on this matter.

-As it stands, Arrow has a strict set of rules in place to ensure trustworthy contributions to the codebase.
+As it stands, Aetheric has a strict set of rules in place to ensure trustworthy contributions to the codebase.

-Arrow requires multiple "code owner" approvals before code can be contributed.
-Code owners are administrators of the Arrow software teams and have substantial personal involvement with the Arrow codebase.
+Aetheric requires multiple "code owner" approvals before code can be contributed.
+Code owners are administrators of the Aetheric software teams and have substantial personal involvement with the Aetheric codebase.
 The codebase does not allow contributions without proper approvals, even changes from administrators themselves.

-Arrow requires contributors to "sign" changes using a cryptographic signature (GPG).
+Aetheric requires contributors to "sign" changes using a cryptographic signature (GPG).
 The signature indicates that a single individual's account is responsible for all changes made in their name.
-The Arrow code repositories will automatically reject unsigned changes.
+The Aetheric code repositories will automatically reject unsigned changes.

 Online ID verification services can be used to verify identities while preserving contributors' anonymity.
-These are not used by Arrow as of yet.
+These are not used by Aetheric as of yet.

-In addition to official security audits, Arrow will periodically offer public bounties for documented exploits.
+In addition to official security audits, Aetheric will periodically offer public bounties for documented exploits.
 The white hat hacker community's help will be invaluable in securing our services and demonstrating our commitment to cyber security.

 ### 8.0.5 International Contributors